dCO2/Dendron-for-Pubd-Notes/notes/algorithm design problem catalog.md

 	- [[The readers-writers problem with write preference]]
 	- [[Implement a Timer class]]
 	- [[Test the Collatz conjecture in parallel]]
-- Design Problems
-	- Design a spell checker
-	- Design a solution to the stemming problem
-	- Plagiarism detector
-	- Pair users by attributes
-	- Design a system for detecting copyright infringement
-	- Design TeX
-	- Design a search engine
-	- Implement PageRank
-	- Design TeraSort and PetaSort
-	- Implement distributed throttling
-	- Design a scalable priority system
-	- Create photomosaics
-	- Implement Mileage Run
-	- Implement Connexus
-	- Design an online advertising system
-	- Design a recommendation system
-	- Design an optimized way of distributing large files
-	- Design the World Wide Web
-	- Estimate the hardware cost of a photo sharing app
 - Language Questions
 	- [[Garbage Collection]]
 	- [[Closure]]